AcubeSAT/ecss-services/docs/src/Mainpage.rst

 your needs The two main components of the library are:

 -  `Telecommand packets (TC)`_ and `Telemetry packets ( TM)`_ for remote
-   monitoring and control of the cubesat subsystems and payloads.
+   monitoring and control of the ACubesat subsystems and payloads.
 -  `Services`_ that satisfy all the fundamental operational requirements for spacecraft monitoring and control during spacecraft integration, testing and flight operations.